 Without interference from well-meaning caretakers, chickens will naturally acclimate to the changes in temperature from warm weather to cold over time.
 Additionally, chickens can increase their body temperatures by eating more in cold weather.
 Digestion creates internal heat, that heat radiates through the skin, which warms the air next to it and is then trapped against its body by feathers.
 Chickens are tiny, food-fueled furnaces wrapped in down coats!

-Doc Brown is shown here keeping herself warm by fluffing out her feathers to trap warm air next to her body.
+Doc Brown is shown here keeping herself warm by fluffing out her feathers to trap warmed air next to her body.

 A chicken is also able to conserve body heat by restricting blood-flow to its comb, wattles and feet, the very parts of the body that give off excess heat in warm weather.
 Not only do they have mechanisms to keep themselves comfortable in the cold, they huddle together to keep each other comfortable and warm on the roost at night.